forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 3. Needlessly complex phrasing

 #### Words that do not add to the text
 This is the most common source of bloat.
-It is easy to add extra words to their sentances.
+It is easy to add extra words to their sentences.
 Take "In my personal opinion we risk overdrafting the account."
 The word "personal" can be removed without impacting the sentence.
 Of course your opinion is personal.
 Moreover the whole phrase "In my personal opinion" can be eliminated without impacting the meaning of the sentence leaving us with the much more clear phrasing of "We risk overdrafting the account."

-Similarly look for words that attempt to ephasise extremeness.
+Similarly look for words that attempt to emphasize extremeness.

 #### Filler phrases
-Once you start looking at writing with an eye for bloat you will start to see common filler phrases that bloat sentences and situations where the sentance has been streatched.
+Once you start looking at writing with an eye for bloat you will start to see common filler phrases that bloat sentences and situations where the sentence has been stretched.

 Take "This isn't to say that every rectangle is a square."
 While not incorrect how much clearer would it be if it became "Not every rectangle is a square."?